 Architecture Smith + Scully is an award-winning, New Zealand Institute of Architects registered practice.
-We aim to create contemporary architecture that enhances and enlivens our clients’ daily lives with engaging designs that contribute real meaning and value.
-We are committed to producing buildings and environments that are a thoughtful and appropriate response to our clients’ aspirations, to the context and site conditions, and to the budget.
+We create contemporary architecture that enhances and enlivens our clients’ daily lives with engaging designs that contribute value at many levels.
+We are committed to producing inspiring buildings and environments that are a thoughtful response to our clients’ aspirations, to the context, site conditions, and budget.

-Established in 1996, our body of work is expansive, ranging from private houses in urban, rural and coastal environments, to multi-unit developments, hospitality, retail and commercial office fit-out projects.
+Established in 1996, our body of work is expansive, ranging from private houses in urban, rural and coastal environments, to multi-unit developments, housing for elderly, hospitality, retail and commercial fit-out projects.

 Our work has been featured in Houses NZ Magazine, Architecture New Zealand Magazine, Architecture Now, Trends Design NZ, Home & Garden, ProDesign, Kitchen and Bathroom Quarterly, Your Home and Garden Magazine, Habitats Magazine and Scope Magazine showcased on TVNZ’s Home Front program.
 We have been credited with numerous awards including: NZIA Awards (Winner) for New Houses, Home Ideas New Kitchen Design, numerous Dulux Colour Awards (interior and exterior finalists), Best Award for Commercial Design (finalist), and Retail Design Award – Commercial Fit-out (Winner).

 We aim to provide high quality, appropriate and thoughtful design with much attention given to personal service.
 We consider each client, brief and site as a unique opportunity, and believe successful design will enhance people’s daily lives through the quality of their environment.
 We take great care with our client relationships, ensuring easy and clear communication throughout the process.